Leooman/micro-frontends/README.md

-# main-nuxt
+# Micro-frontends

-> use nuxt as main project in micro-frontends
+> use nuxt as main service in micro-frontends project based on qiankun framework

-## Build Setup
+## :package:Build Setup

 ```bash
 # install dependencies